 The ability to build and maintain these systems is costly and resource intensive.
 Many of the region's communities do not have basic water or sewer service.
 Broadband internet access is also limited to the more urban areas.
 In addition, the topography, geology, and hydrology of the mountains combine to dramatically increase the cost of building and maintaining infrastructure in our region.
-For example, NCDOT planning level estimates that construction costs in the mountains are 100%-150% greater than in other areas of North Carolina.
-Ensuring this system is operational and responsive to the needs remains a top priority as the region grows.
+For example, NCDOT planning estimates that construction costs in the mountains are 100%-150% greater than in other areas of North Carolina.

-As the region continues to grow, jurisdictions must work together to develop a well-balanced system of infrastructure that serves residents, supports communities, and attracts new businesses to ensure both economic vitality and environmental resiliency.
+As the region continues to grow, jurisdictions must work together to develop a wellbalanced system of infrastructure, economic and community development that serves residents, supports communities, and attracts new businesses to ensure both economic vitality and environmental resiliency.